spotify/voyager/CONTRIBUTING.md

 Files should be exempt of trailing spaces.

-We adhere to a specific format for commit messages.
+We adhere to a specific format for pull requests.
 Please write your commit messages along these guidelines.
 Please keep the line width no greater than 80 columns (You can use `fmt -n -p -w 80` to accomplish this).